canonical/sdkcraft/docs/explanation/sdks/interfaces/content-interface.rst

 Content interface plug
 ----------------------

-An essential element here is the content interface plug that is declared in the SDK definition.
+An essential element here is the content interface plug, which is declared in the SDK definition.

-A basic structure includes the name of the plug itself, the interface (:samp:`content`) and the intended target path inside the workshop:
+A basic structure would include the name of the plug itself, the interface (:samp:`content`) and the intended target path inside the workshop, for example:

 .. code-block:: yaml
    :caption: sdkcraft.yaml
+   :emphasize-lines: 9-12

    name: go
    title: Go SDK